anthonytk31415/TrueMates/README.md

 Post returning api will calculate the time difference like 2s ago, 10d ago, 4w ago, 8m ago and 1yr ago.
 This specifically will return the time difference:
 *currentTime - createdTime.*

+Note these important items: we require (1) login, and (2) any postId, as long as it is valid, is acceptable input.

 #### PUT /posts/:postId/description
 Update the post description associated with the post id.